PREVIEW-Bed, Bath & Beyond's $375 mln loan is temporary relief ahead of crunch holiday season

 In the quarter ended May 28, it burned through $332 million in cash, leaving it with a $108 million cushion, even after borrowing $200 million from a credit line.
 A year ago, the company had $1 billion in cash reserves.

-The chain's shares, which have whipsawed over the past month but still managed to more than double in value, were up on Tuesday ahead the retailer's expected announcements on Wednesday.
+The chain's shares, which have whipsawed over the past month but still managed to more than double in value, closed down 9.3%at $12.11 on Tuesday ahead of the retailer's expected announcements on Wednesday.

 (Reporting by Siddharth Cavale, Arriana Mclymore and Chibuike Oguh in New York; additional reporting and writing by Jessica DiNapoli; Editing by Jonathan Oatis)